 I became aware of what I like to call a "plural of convenience" (POC) after I tried my hand at crossword constructing.
 I remember an early attempt where I had only one pesky corner remaining to be filled.
 The solution turned out to be simply a matter of adding an "s" to one of the words in that corner and, kaboom, the grid was complete.
 This is a big milestone for a fledgling constructor, believe me.

 Imagine that you have invested hours on a puzzle and have filled in all of the grid except the last corner.
 There, one possible solution would work except that a word that fits four out of the five required squares, say FANG, is, unfortunately, a letter short of the number of squares in that slot.
 And then you see that by simply adding an "S" to FANG, it all falls into place.
 Woo-hoo!

 Who could resist?
 I couldn't, and it appears other constructors are in the same boat.
 POCs are as common as dirt in crossword puzzles, even top-tier ones like the NYT or LAT.

-That first experience got me hooked on POCs, but I still had a tinge of regret that I had to resort to what is essentially a SHORT CUT in constructing my puzzle..
-And if I take pride in the quality of my puzzle, then taking a short cut, though convenient, will blemish my effort.
-It's a compromise.
-It's suboptimal.
+That first experience got me hooked on POCs, but I still had a tinge of regret that I had to resort to what is essentially a short cut in constructing my puzzle.
+I had filled up additional grid space without adding anything of substance.
+FANGS takes up 25% more grid space than FANG, but adds little if any additional value.

 Not all POCs are the same.
 I'm seeing four levels, from the common-as-dirt to the deal-killer.